nandinip92/mars-rover-typescript/README.md

 ## 💁💡Future thoughts

-Considering obstacles, Rover collisions and other plateau shapes apart from Square/Rectangle
+Considering obstacles, Rover collisions and other plateau shapes.